 An overview of contemporary issues related to managing information systems within organizations.
 The course introduces major information technology concepts that managers face when using, developing and managing information systems for competitive advantage.
 Topics include information system organization, strategy, knowledge management, IT-based decision making and information systems security and control.

-MBA-640: ORGANIZATIONAL BEHAVIOR AND ETHICS
+MBA-640: Organizational Behavior and Ethics

 This course explores the application of management and organizational behavior theories for enhancement of individual, team and organizational effectiveness.
 The course further examines the ethical implications of business decision-making.
-Fall, Spring, 3 hours.